 25. Use a Reliable SSL Certificate

 An SSL certificate encrypts data between your server and users.
-Implementing it is crucial for security and positively impacts SEO.
+Implementing it is crucial for security and has a positive impact on SEO.
 Here is how you secure your site with SSL:

 - Obtain an SSL certificate.
 Use free options like Let's Encrypt or purchase certificates.
 Free certificates are a great starting point for most websites, while premium certificates offer additional features like extended validation.